inderjit303/msvsd32bitsram/README.md

 <img width="960" alt="adc_ring_osc_output" src="https://user-images.githubusercontent.com/99788755/224431859-0bb1d1da-a4cc-4cef-9f4f-29813adb75c3.png">

-## Modfication in Ring oscillator to lowers its speed by adjusting nmos and pmos' width and length
+## 4. Modification in Ring oscillator to lowers its speed by adjusting nmos and pmos' width and length

 -Following is the schematic of new ring oscillator with its output waveform.